HL7/davinci-deqm/source/pages/datax.md

 {: #submit-data}

 {:.highlight-note}
  The [$submit-data] operation allows a Producer to submit data of interest for a particular quality measure within the specified [submission period].
 The operation MAY be repeated during the submission period as additional data relevant to the quality measure becomes available.
-The Producer should **SHOULD** submit the data as [snapshot updates] for submitting data in unless Producer and Consumer agree to use [incremental updates].
+The Producer submits the data either as  [incremental] or [snapshot] updates.
+These update methods are described in detail [below](#incremental-and-snapshot-updates).

 {% include img.html img="submit-data-step.svg" caption = "Figure 2-2 Submit Data Steps (Updated figure to show repeated submissions) source: https://docs.google.com/presentation/d/12XOtyF33K_NM5on4mVewRvha9AnFArU8PkOH_x4m9JE/edit?usp=sharing" %}